AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-user-token.md

 - The App ID of your Agora project
 - The App Certificate of your Agora project
-- The [UUID](link) of the user to be authenticated.
+- The [UUID](link) of the user to be authenticated
-- The Unix timestamp when the token expires.
+- The valid duration of the token.

 ## Prerequisites